TopoXLab/GPU_ECC_SoCG2022/README.md

 * CMake 3.14 or above: [link](https://cmake.org/download/)
 * Microsoft Visual Studio 2019: [link](https://visualstudio.microsoft.com/vs/older-downloads/)

 For OpenCV, you can simply download the binaries.
 GPU ECC only needs "opencv_world330.lib".
-However, you might need to compile your own binaries for boost 1.77.0.
+However, you need to compile your own binaries for boost 1.77.0.
 ECC GPU requires a static boost library compiled with multi-thread(MT) for x64 named "libboost_filesystem-vc142-mt-s-x64-1_77.lib".

 ## How to compile ##
 Skip this part if you are familiar with using CMake for compilation. <br/>